kanliot/pargs/README.md

 As mentioned above, pargs always operates like `xargs --delimiter='\n'`.
 pargs doesn't calculate the maximum command length from the environment like xargs, but instead keeps it rather low.
-pargs always skips running the command: like if xargs was called with `xargs --no-run-if-empty`.
+pargs always skips running the command given empty data lines: like if xargs was called with `xargs --no-run-if-empty`.
-xargs always stops command execution on error.  pargs works the same, but allows an option to ignore error: `-i`

-Bugs: `pargs sudo customthing` (for functions and scripts in ~/bin) will not work since sudo needs normal commands, and doesn't use the $PATH for the user, but $PATH for root.
-Sudo should work inside scripts though.
 Blank lines are currently ignored.
 Because empty arguments of "" "" "" is not what is desired.
+xargs always stops command execution on error.  pargs works the same, but allows an option to ignore error: `-i`
 `pargs echo '$variable'` will not work since $variable will be single quoted for the echo command.
 You can use exported **variables**, but each exported **variable** you use will need to be used in a wrapper function or script, and not progammatically in the argument list for the command called by pargs.

+Bugs: `pargs sudo customthing` (for functions and scripts in ~/bin) will not work since sudo needs normal commands, and doesn't use the $PATH for the user, but $PATH for root.
+Sudo should work inside scripts though.